moskomule/dataset-contamination/README.md

 ## Datasets

-The link to the datasets (SD-ImageNet and SD-COCO) can be downloaded from [this repository](https://dmsgrdm.riken.jp/c24kn/).
+The datasets (SD-ImageNet and SD-COCO) can be downloaded from [this repository](https://dmsgrdm.riken.jp/c24kn/).
 Before downloading them, check the LICENSE (CreativeML Open RAIL-M).

 ## Citation